kyma-project/kyma/docs/03-tutorials/00-serverless/svls-02-create-git-function.md

     >**NOTE:** Read more about the [supported authentication methods](../../05-technical-reference/svls-04-git-source-type.md).

-3. Create a a Function CR that specifies the Function's logic and points to the directory with code and dependencies in the given repository.
+3. Create a Function CR that specifies the Function's logic and points to the directory with code and dependencies in the given repository.
 It also specifies the Git repository metadata:

    ```yaml
    cat <<EOF | kubectl apply -f -